We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It offers weekly, monthly, or annual subscriptions that give people access to new images to color.

-Colorfy is available on:
+Colorfy is available on iPhone and Android devices.

 This app relies on the principles of Vedic meditation, a type of silent mantra meditation.